xalitoarriaza/help/docs/install-wordpress-4.md

 $ git push
 ```

 Once that's done, you can head over to the WordPress Admin, activate the two previously installed plugins ("Amazon Web Services" and "WP Offload S3") and then go to the settings of "WP Offload S3".
-Here you can choose on of your buckets.
+Here you can choose one of your buckets.
 And, besides some optional fine-tuning, that's it.
 Any media you will upload hence will be persisted to S3.

 ### Sending mail